IgniteUI/igniteui-docfx/en/components/themes/elevations.md

 }
 ```

-Changing the elevation in an existing component theme works in a similar way.
+Changing the elevation in an existing component theme works similarly.

 ```css
 [igxButton="raised"] {